U.S. Route 17 in Virginia: Yorktown to Fredericksburg

 US 17 continues north through Gloucester Point, which is home to the Virginia Institute of Marine Science.
 At the north end of the suburban community, the U.S. Highway meets the western end of SR 216 (Guinea Road).
-US 17 continues through a suburban area to Gloucester Courthouse, which is directly served by US 17 Business (Main Street).
+US 17 continues through a suburban area to Gloucester Courthouse, which is directly served by US 17 Bus.
+(Main Street).
 At US 17's northern intersection with the business route, the U.S. Highway becomes concurrent with SR 14 north to Adner, where the state highway heads west as Adner Road.
 At Glenns, the highway has an intersection with SR 198 (Glenns Road) and SR 33 (Lewis Puller Memorial Highway).
 US 17 and SR 33 head north together and cross the Dragon Swamp, which becomes the Piankatank River, into Middlesex County and assume the name Tidewater Trail.
-The two highways diverge at Saluda, into which SR 33 and US 17 Business head north as Gloucester Road.
+The two highways diverge at Saluda, into which SR 33 and US 17 Bus. head north as Gloucester Road.
 US 17 collects the other end of the business route (School Street) on the west side of Saluda.
 US 17 enters Essex County at the community of Laneview.
 The U.S. Highway passes through Center Cross and Dunnsville and crosses Piscataway Creek before reaching Brays Fork, where the highway has a directional intersection with US 360 (Richmond Highway).
 The two highways enter the town of Tappahannock and pass through a commercial strip as Tappahannock Boulevard.
 US 17 and US 360 cross Hoskins Creek and pass through the downtown area as four-lane undivided Tidewater Trail.
 At the north end of downtown, US 360 turns east onto Queen Street to cross the Rappahannock River to the Northern Neck.
 US 17 expands to a divided highway and follows the west bank of the river before heading inland again after crossing Mount Landing Creek.
 The U.S. Highway passes through the communities of Caret, Champlain, Chance, and Loretto before crossing Portobogo Creek into Caroline County.
 US 17 passes through Etta ahead of its junction with US 301 (A.P.
 Hill Boulevard) at the town of Port Royal.